 2012 Orange Conference Special Needs Track

+Because The Orange Conference recognizes the need for churches to better include children with special needs, they have created a special needs ministry track for the 2012 conference.
+The Orange Conference 2012 will be a gathering of leaders called to understand the changes influencing this new generation.
 Mark your calendars for April 25th- 27th, 2012 to be at the Gwinnett Arena in Duluth, GA (outside Atlanta).
 Below are the workshops slated to be part of the Special Needs track for OC12.
-Registration for the below preconference breakouts and workshops are now open.
+To follow the special needs track, watch for the #OC12SN hashtag on Twitter

 In this session we will walk through the details to consider as you create a safe and sensory-rich ministry environment.
 Ideas will be offered for every budget and so that you can make your existing environment more conducive to special needs inclusion or plan your future space from the ground up.
 We’ll show you how to make space accessible and inviting for students with a disability, from check-in area, to classroom, to play area, bathroom, and even outdoor playgrounds.